BdR76/CSVLint/docs/readme.md

 The insert statement will be grouped in batches of X lines of csv data, as set by the Batch size number in the plug-in Settings.

-Selected the database type MySQL, MS-SQL or PostgreSQL, and the create table part and the autonumber field `_record_number` will be slightly different according to the database type.
+Depending on which database type you select, MySQL, MS-SQL or PostgreSQL, the create table part and the autonumber field `_record_number` will be slightly different.
 Enter a table name to use, or leave it empty to use the current filename as table name.

 See below for an example of an SQL insert script the plugin will generate: